boehs/oasis/.stversions/SyncThing.md

 Once I had my devices paired, I added my vault folder to SyncThing and checked the device(es) I wanted to sync with.
 I was relieved to discover I simply needed to consent on the other device and file syncing began perfectly (after the code bit I was scared)

 When I say perfectly I almost mean perfectly (that's a compliment!).
 I configured SyncThing to "watch" the folder for changes, and it perfectly and instantly picked up on every change and synced it every time.
 The only annoyance I had was how it handled an error syncing a file.
-I made a markdown file with a `?` mark in its name, and was informed of a syncing error and directed to the console to "look for clues".
+I made a markdown file with a `?` mark, and was informed of a syncing error and directed to the console to "look for clues".
 To SyncThing's credit, no tracebacks or anything, just a clean log entry informing me windows does not support question marks in file names: but I would have much rathered that information be presented in app

 ## Syncing music